aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 - **Overall Service Score**: calculated as the average rating across passenger experience areas.
 - **Age Group**: passengers were grouped into age bands.
 - **Flight Haul Band**: flight distance was grouped into short, medium, long, and very long-haul categories.
+- **Delay Band**: flights were grouped according to no delay, minor, moderate and severe delay.
-- **Overall Service Score Band**: passengers were grouped based on their average service score.
+- **Overall Service Score Band**: passengers were grouped based on their overall service score.
 - **Satisfaction Flag**: used to calculate satisfaction rates.
 1 = Satisfied.
 0 = Neutral/Dissatisfied.

 Important assumptions:

-- Rating values of `0` were treated as **Not Rated / Not Applicable** and excluded from average service rating calculations.
+- Rating values of `0` were treated as **Not Rated / Not Applicable** and excluded from service rating calculations.
+This is atleast what the inital author of the data assumes.
 - Flight distance was treated as miles.
 - The analysis focuses on association rather than causation.
 For example, higher satisfaction on longer-haul flights may be influenced by class mix rather than flight haul alone.

 Other information:

-- Initial data was already very clean and well structured.
-There were no null values and each row represented a unique passenger.
+- Initial data was very clean and well structured.
+There were no null/empty values and each row represented a unique passenger meamning no duplication.
-- Some data prepartion was involved in order to make column values more concis/readable using excel's find and replace feature.
+- Some data prepartion was involved in order to make column values more concise/readable using excel's find and replace feature.
 - No power query or data modelling aspects were used.
 These features will be used later in Power BI projects.
 - The inital dataset contained approximatley 104k rows and 25 columns.
 Worked dataset has the same number of rows but 32 columns now.
+- Passenger IDs were changed from 1 to

 ## Dashboard Sections